ExpressionEngine - measuring performance during development

 Note that it’s only viewable if you’re logged in (if logged_in), you could restrict this to certain member groups such as Super Admins if you wanted.

-Normally I just place the code in a Snippet called sn_admin, then add the snippet straight after the BODY tag, though you could add it wherever suits:
+Normally I just place the code in a partial template called part_admin, then add the template tag straight after the BODY tag, though you could add it wherever suits:

 <body>